jbcodeforce/jbcodeforce.github.io/docs/about.md

 As a current Principal Solution Architect at Amazon Web Services, I help customers adopt AWS cloud by designing complex solutions around data management for AI/ML constructs and application modernization using microservices, serverless and event-driven architecture.

-I am an ex IBM Distinguished Engineer, focusing on event-driven, cloud-native solutions, real time analytics and complex event processing.
+I am a former IBM Distinguished Engineer, focusing on event-driven, cloud-native solutions, real time analytics and complex event processing.

 My main roles are: